Newcastle-under-Lyme: Religion

 In the 18th century John Wesley made repeated visits to the area, which was becoming industrialised, and recruited many residents to Methodism.
 This is reflected in a number of Methodist churches.
 There is a Baptist church in Clayton.

 Of interest is the Church of Jesus Christ of Latter-day Saints (LDS Church), across from Brampton Park, which serves as the "Stake Centre" for the church in the region and has an on-site Family History Centre, where the public can research their ancestry at little or no charge.

 Newcastle has a synagogue which replaced a larger one at nearby Stoke which was deconsecrated in 2006.

 International network

 The town is part of a worldwide network of towns and cities with the name Newcastle.
-These include well-known Newcastle upon Tyne (also in England), Neuburg an der Donau (Germany), Neuchâtel (Switzerland), Neufchâteau (France), New Castle, Indiana (US), New Castle, Pennsylvania (US), New Castle, Delaware (US), Newcastle, KwaZulu-Natal (South Africa) and Shinshiro (Japan).

 This small international network of eight towns, formed in 1998, is designed to encourage friendship and cooperation between them.
 Accordingly, a school in the South African town benefited in 2004 from gifts of computing equipment surplus to Newcastle-under-Lyme's needs.
 The annual Newcastles of the World Summit was held in Newcastle-under-Lyme for six days from 17 June 2006.